gefyrahq/gefyrahq.github.io/index.md

 - run high-level integration tests against all dependent services
 - keep peace-of-mind when pushing new code to the integration environment

+## Use Cases and Demos
+If you are interested in more sophisticated use cases or want to develop modern Kubernetes-based architectures, check out the [use cases and demos]() section.

 ## Alternative to Telepresence 2
 Compared to [Telepresence 2](https://www.telepresence.io/docs/latest/reference/architecture/), Gefyra uses a Wireguard-based